matt-piggott/Numerical-methods-undergraduate/docs/index.md

-### Jupyter notebook
+### Jupyter notebooks and JupyterLab

-The lectures notes are written in [Jupyter notebook](https://jupyter.org/).
+The lectures notes are provided in [Jupyter notebook](https://jupyter.org/) form.
 This is a web-based interactive computational environment where you can combine code execution, text, mathematics, plots etc into a single document.

-For some information on Jupyter notebooks for this module specifically see: [Jupyter notebooks](http://matt-piggott.github.io/Numerical-methods-undergraduate/notebooks/).
+[JupyerLab](https://jupyterlab.readthedocs.io/en/latest/) is the recommended platform for reading, editing and running the code in the notebooks.

 ### Supplementary material